pyaf/fedena/README.md

 # fedena
-This software will tell you when your fourth semester result is up on fedena and once it's up, it will automatically download it for you ;)
+This program will tell you when your fourth semester result is up on fedena and once it's up, it will automatically download it for you ;)

 ### Instructions